 If you’re a concerned friend, family member or caregiver of someone who is experiencing seizures, the best thing you can do is to be aware of what to do if they have one near you.

-Learn about how we help doctors and neurologists Visit our website today to learn more about epilepsy, seizures, and how you can handle them.
+Learn about how we help doctors and neurologists — visit our website today to learn more about epilepsy, seizures, and how you can manage them.